-Participants.
+Participants

 Recruitment procedures were identical to Study 1, with two main exceptions.
 First, we only recruited children in Study 2.
 We made this decision because only children reported that "mean" people changed in accordance with punishment in Study 1, and we wanted to further probe the potential limits of this effect in Study 2.
 Second, we recruited children for Study 2 from a departmental database and at a partnering developmental psychology laboratory in a large city in the northeastern United States.

-Our final sample included 77 children between 6 and 8 years old (M{age} =6.92 years, SD{age} =.85 years; 60% female, 40% male).
-Parents identified their children as White or European-American (25%), Black or African-American (17%), Asian or Asian-American (16%), Native
+Our final sample included 77 children between 6 and 8 years old $(M{\text{age}} = 6.92 \text{ years},$

-American or Pacific Islander (4%), Multiracial (23%), and Other (8%); the remaining parents did not indicate their children's racial group membership.
+0.85 years; 60% female, 40% male).
+Parents identified their children as White or European-American (25%), Black or African American (17%), Asian or Asian American (16%), Native American or Pacific Islander (4%), Multiracial (23%), and Other (8%); the remaining parents did not indicate their children's racial group membership.
 Additionally, 23% of parents identified their children as Hispanic or Latinx.
-Data from three additional participants were excluded because the child did not speak English (n=1), the child had a developmental disability (n=1), or the parent interfered during testing (n=1).
+Data from three additional participants were excluded because the child did not speak English (n = 1), the child had a reported developmental disability (n = 1), or the parent interfered during testing (n = 1).
 Nine parents reported that their child knew at least one person who has experienced incarceration.
-However, no significant differences in responses to the main dependent variables emerged between participants who knew at least one incarcerated individual and those who did not (see Supplementary Materials for relevant exploratory analyses).
+However, no significant differences in responses to the main dependent variables emerged between participants who knew at least one incarcerated individual and those who did not (see Supporting Information for relevant exploratory analyses).
 Moreover, we also conducted a series of exploratory analysis examining the extent to which participant race and ethnicity predicted participant responses.
-As in Study 1, neither of these variables reliably predicted participants' responses (see Supplementary Materials for relevant analyses).
+As in Study 1, neither of these variables reliably predicted participants' responses (see Supporting Information for relevant analyses).

+Procedure

-Procedure.
-First, the interviewer said that he or she would ask children questions and that there were no right or wrong answers.
-The interviewer further specified that he or she would show the child pictures of people on a computer screen, tell the child information about the people, and subsequently ask questions about them.
+First, the interviewer said that they would ask children questions and that there were no right or wrong answers.
+The interviewer further specified that they would show the child pictures of people on a computer screen, tell the child information about the people, and subsequently ask questions about the people.
 The remainder of the study proceeded in four main parts, which we describe below.
 The entire procedure is also illustrated in Figure 2.